arvidn/libtorrent/docs/manual.rst

 is defined as 30 seconds in the protocol, and it should be significantly longer than what it takes for TCP to ramp up to it's max rate.

-``optimistic_unchoke_interval`` is the number of seconds between each *optimistic* unchoke.
+``optimistic_unchoke_multiplier`` is the number of unchoke intervals between each *optimistic* unchoke interval.
 On this timer, the currently optimistically unchoked peer will change.

 ``announce_ip`` is the ip address passed along to trackers as the ``&ip=`` parameter.